 Tricopigmentation vs. Scalp Micropigmentation: What is the Difference?

-Tricopigmentation and scalp micropigmentation are both considered safe options in the United States to treat and conceal male or female pattern baldness.
+Tricopigmentation and Scalp Micropigmentation (SMP) are both considered safe options in the United States to treat and conceal male or female pattern baldness.
 Although they share many similarities, they have very distinct results.
 As you learn more about hair loss solutions while deciding which treatment is best for you, it’s important to understand how these pigmentation processes differ from each other.

 Tricopigmentation was invented in Milan, Italy, where it is celebrated as a revolutionary application for testing artificial hairlines.
 The major difference between tricopigmentation and scalp micropigmentation is the type of ink that is used in each treatment.
 Scalp micropigmentation uses a unique kind of pigment that does not fade much over time, and it is considered a permanent solution for concealing hair loss.
 Tricopigmentation uses a different type of ink that begins to fade after several months, and the treatment needs to be reapplied every one or two years to maintain the look of the hairline.

 Number of Treatments